Angie Stardust

-Mel "Angie Stardust" Michaels (1939 – 21 October 2007) was a singer, actress, and drag artist of the 1950s and 1960s and the first black star of New York's Club 82.
+Mel "Angie Stardust" Michaels (1939 – October 21, 2007) was an American singer, actress, and drag artist of the 1950s and 1960s and the first black star of New York's Club 82.
 She was also the manager of Hamburg, Germany's first all-male strip club, Crazy Boys, and was the founder and proprietor of Angie's Nightclub in Schmidts Tivoli Theatre.